Types of Investor Loans

-Hard money and private money are two terms are used interchangeably in the real estate financing world amongst investors.
+Hard money and private money are two terms used interchangeably in the real estate financing world amongst investors.
 The differences are subtle.
-The main difference is, a private money loan is usually with an individual, most likely someone you know (family member, friend, family friend, coworker etc).
-A hard money loan is generally with a company.
+The main difference is, a private money loan is usually with a private investor, most likely someone you know (family member, friend, family friend, coworker, etc.).
+A residential hard money loan is generally with a company.
 I’ve found private loans to have fewer if any points.
 Hard money loans can have anywhere between 1 and 5 points up front.
 They are both loans used to buy a real estate investment quickly and when the property or borrower wouldn’t qualify for a traditional bank loan.
-The loan is secured by the real estate in a 1st lien position.
-Rates and fees for this type of loan are higher than a conventional loan and terms are shorter (usually between 6-24 months).
+The loan is secured by the real estate company in a 1st lien position.
+Rates and fees for this type of loan are higher than a conventional loan and are typically short term.
+Hard money loan terms are usually between 6-24 months

 Fix & Flip Loans

 If you’re buying a property with the intention of renovating and flipping it you’ll want this type of loan.
 The loan is secured by the property.
 They are short-term private lender loans or hard money loans.
 They’re at a higher interest rate than traditional bank loans that usually have interest only payments or payments that are tacked on to the end of the term.
 As an individual looking for a loan, it can be difficult if you have no tax return.
 Investor loan options will be limited to these higher interest deals.
 They can be funded quickly, which is hugely important in today’s real estate market.

 You can make “cash offers” if you have a good hard money lender because they’ll be able to fund your deal in the same amount of time as if you had cash.
 They also allow you, as a real estate investor, to qualify easily for multiple loans at the same time as the underwriting is done on the investment and not the borrower (well, mostly on the investment and a little bit on the borrower).
 Good luck trying to get a traditional bank to loan you money on one Fix & Flip project let alone several at the same time.